How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 Step 21

-Finally, repair VMware Tools on the virtual machine and restart your system to ensure full system compatibility.
+Finally, you can repair VMware Tools on the virtual machine.
+Before doing so, restart your PC to ensure that everything works well.

 VMware Tools - Repair